 This comes with two great benefits:

 (1) You can grow crops anywhere whether in arable or heavily contaminated places.
-It saves the lands for better use by growing in convenient places like large-scale indoor greenhouses, or even in your apartment.
+It saves the lands by growing plants in convenient locations like large-scale indoor greenhouses, or even in your apartment.

 Effective use of nutrients

 Potential Downsides of Hydroponics

 Upon starting, you are sure to make some investments to get necessary equipment for the system, including a pump/timer, lights, air filters, fans, containers, growing media, and nutrients.

 Technical knowledge and experiences.

 Depending on the scale and types of your systems, you'll need to own specific knowledge to set up, maintain and monitor.
 You'll also need to know how plants work in Hydroponics.
 Don't worry about these issues, because you're reading this now.

 System failure and power outage.